KarinOldbring/Vehicle-storage/README.md

 3. **Smaller devices 500px and below**
     * Hero-image
         * The text box in the hero image is removed and the actual text is instead placed underneath the hero image.
 The font-size is also reduced.
+4. **Smaller devices 400px and below**
+    * Contact and social media
+        * Size is adjusted to fit even the smallest screens.
+Size for Google maps adjusted so that it doesn't overflow when screen size is reduced.

 ### **Lighthouse**
 ![Lighthouse](docs/screenshots/Lighthouse-score.png)
 All sections have been tested with Lighthouse for both mobile and desktop versions.
 The score for desktop was between 99-100 and for mobile between 98-100.
-I found Lighthouse to be very helpful for identify poor practices such as using aria-labels on the input-fields in the form and title to the Google maps-link.
+I found Lighthouse to be very helpful for identifying poor practices such as using aria-labels on the input-fields in the form, and title to the Google maps-link.

 ### **Validators**
 All HTML files were run through (https://validator.w3.org/nu/#textarea) and my CSS file was run through (https://jigsaw.w3.org/css-validator/validator) to ensure all code meets the correct standard.